 Mick Miller, a renowned Elan restorer, always claimed that only three were ever made in this way by Lotus and that his was the first produced by the factory.
 It is also known that several Sprints had the five speed gearbox fitted after delivery, either by the factory or by a dealer, over several years after production ceased.
 A technical service bulletin, issued in May 1974, details the procedure for replacing the Sprint gearbox with a five speed unit.

 It could be that two cars now in Sweden and one now in Germany were the only Sprint/5’s delivered new by the factory and were made to order for Lars Wendl, the Swedish Lotus agent at that time (he is still in business).
 A Danish owner bought a used Sprint in 1973; however, as it was being prepared for delivery at the dealer, the garage burned down and the car was written off.
-In August 1973 the Danish importer visited the factory and called the owner to tell him that Lotus would build him a brand new Sprint, if he ordered it, which he did.
+In August 1973 the Danish importer visited the factory and called the owner to tell him that Lotus had a brand new Sprint, if he wanted it, which he did.
 He didn’t order a Sprint/5, but that was what was delivered in September 1973.

 Claimed original Sprint/5s: